-Water Works Board of the City of Auburn Backflow Protection Information Form

-PROJECT INFORMATION Project Name: Date: Premises Information: Yes No Will premises be used for other than single family residential?
+Water Works Board of the City of Auburn Backflow Protection Information Form roject Name: Date: remises Information: Yes No Will premises be used for other than single family residential?
 Will premises have more than one connection to Board's system?
 Will premises have an irrigation system that uses pumps or wells?
 Will premises have water meter larger than 1.5 inches?
 Will premises' sewer system include any pumps or pressure mains?
-If answers to above questions are ALL No , skip to bottom of form.
+If answers to above questions are ALL No, skip to bottom of form.
 Commercial Development: Will premises have a fireline ?
 Will premises have a fire pump ?
 Will premises have a multi-story building?
 Will premises have any of the following?
 Medical clinics, laboratories, medical facilities, medical offices, veterinarian clinics, dental offices, mortuaries?
 Will premises have a boiler?
 Will premises be used to store or process (including retail sale) petroleum products: Will premises be used for manufacturing or processing of goods/products?
 Will premises be used for or have a pressurized car washing system?
-Please briefly describe the intended use of the premises:

-,

-Note: This information is collected for backflow protection considerations.
-If the unfuture, the property owner/customer is required to notify the City. ise of the p property changes in the
+Please briefly describe the intended use of the premises: Note: This information is collected for backflow protection considerations.
+If the future, the property owner/customer is required to notify the City. use of the I property changes in the OWNER INFORMATION Owner: Phone Number/Contact Information: -

-OWNER INFORMATION

-Owner:

-Phone Number/Contact Information:

-Agency/ Firm Providing Backflow Information:

-City of Auburn May-09